Abstract

 Decoherence

 Rapid $\phi$ variations would induce dephasing at rates $O(\partial_t\phi)$, strongly bounded by clock stabilities.
-We assume adiabatic evolution in the lab, consistent with null drift bounds.
+Adiabatic evolution in the lab is assumed, consistent with null drift bounds.

 Inset: What "no-variable-c" tests do—and don't—probe (TEP view)